King assassination riots: Legislative response

 Some responded to the riots with suggestions for improving the conditions that engendered them.
 Many White House aides took the opportunity to push their preferred programs for urban improvement.
 At the same time, some members of Congress criticized Johnson.
 Senator Richard Russell felt Johnson was not going far enough to suppress the violence.
 Senator Robert Byrd suggested that Washington, D.C. ought to be occupied indefinitely by the army.

 Johnson chose to focus his political capital on a fair housing bill proposed by Senator Sam Ervin.
 He urged Congress to pass the bill, starting with an April 5 letter addressed to the Speaker of the United States House of Representatives, John William McCormack.
 These events led to the rapid passage of the Civil Rights Act of 1968, Title VIII of which is known as the "Fair Housing Act".

 President's communication with local governments

 Audio records reveal a tense and variable relationship between Johnson and local officials.
 In conversations with Chicago mayor Richard J. Daley, Johnson describes the complications with ordering federal troops before local governments have exhausted all options.
 Later, Johnson would describe the domestic unrest as another front in the global war, criticizing Daley for not requesting troops sooner.
 From the transcript:

 In the same call, Johnson told Daley he wanted to use a strategy of pre-emption: "I'd rather move them and not need them than need them and not have them."

 Impact

-Dozens of people were killed, and thousands of people injured, in the rioting over April 4 to 5.